An animation commissioned by the Renewable Energy Forum (2021)

-The Marine Renewable Energy Forum replaces the previously named Marine Energy Forum and it also has a new sister forum for Oil & Gas (more details on this in 2015).
+The Renewable Energy Forum replaces the previously named Marine Energy Forum and it also has a new sister forum for Oil & Gas.
 These changes address the fact that Scotland is a major international hub of activity and expertise for both marine renewable energy and the traditional oil and gas sector.
 These Forums will continue to develop a connected and successfully interacting community capable of delivering scientifically excellent and internationally leading research to inform the sustainable growth and operation of energy developments in the marine environment.

 The principal focus of the MASTS Marine Renewable Energy Forum will be the interactions between renewable energy production development and its operations with the marine environment.
 The focus will include an understanding that marine renewable energy has a duel role in mitigating climate change and enhancing energy security.
 Therefore interactions explored will be within an ecosystem approach framework to provide transparency in the trade-offs between renewable energy delivery and environmental change.
 This approach will require increased collaboration between ecologist, biologist, engineers, oceanographers, social scientists and economist as well as awareness across the science community of the end uses of this new knowledge in marine spatial planning, licensing and monitoring programmes.